When property owners decide to replace windows and patio doors, they often choose aluminium or uPVC.

 Slim window frames also improve sightlines through the glass panel.
-A property with a large garden or beautiful surroundings will benefit from the use of aluminium windows or sliding patio doors.
+A property with a large garden or beautiful surroundings will benefit from aluminium windows or sliding patio doors.

 Despite the slimmer framework, aluminium is robust enough to carry large panes of glass.
-That can cut the need to divide large window areas into multiple glass panes, which again allow better views and extra natural light.
+That can cut the need to divide large window areas into multiple glass panes, allowing better views and extra natural light.

 uPVC window frames tend to be bulkier with thicker frames and more restricted areas of glass.